geokarant/CoStNet/README.md

 ```

 # Datasets
 You should create and place your dataset under CoStNet/Learning module/data/photos/ folder.
-Your dataset_name folder should have the following structure:
+Your dataset under the photos/ folder should have the following structure:

     photos/
         test/